-Tabloid Allegedly Paid Playboy Model $150k To ‘Quash' Story Of Trump Affair
+Tabloid Allegedly Paid Playboy Model $150k To Kill Story About Trump Affair

 The company that owns National Enquirer, which happens to support Donald Trump, reportedly paid a former Playboy model $150,000 to tell the story of her alleged affair with Trump but never published it, according to the Wall Street Journal.